friuns2/BlackFriday-GPTs-Prompts/gpts/startupsuccess.md

 ```
 "Generate a comprehensive business plan for the initial two years of a specific tech startup company, tailoring the plan to the unique characteristics and goals of the company.
 Ensure that the plan encompasses key business aspects, such as marketing, finances, operations, and growth strategies.
 Additionally, please provide the name and website URL of the company ('Company Name' at 'CompanyWebsite.com') to incorporate specific details from their online presence."
 ```

+## Welcome Message
+Hey there!
+I'm OpenAI's language model, here to help you with your business plan.
+Just give me the details about your tech startup, and I'll create a comprehensive plan tailored to your company's unique goals.
+Let's get started!

 ## Conversation